 At the pier, you should have a couple of hours, so plenty of time for you and the pooch to go sniffing around, have breakfast or just rest.
 Lomprayah has allowed me to keep Chase on the leash on board, even though in official rules they ask to put the dog in the crate.
 You need to pay 200b for the dog if you are headed to KP.

 Once I took a bigger ferry to Donsak, from Koh Phangan, and then the train from Surat Thani.
 On the ferry, it was a pain in the ass climbing the very steep stairs with all your stuff and the dog.
+Before, dogs weren’t allowed on Seatran ferry but I have heard that the rules have changed so that’s an option also.

 Once we made it to Donsak, however, I was allowed to take Chase in the minivan (in his crate, though) from the pier to the train station.
 I bought a joint ticket from Koh Phangan and the seller said this would be ok.